Table of Contents

-Experienced Lawyers Represent Clients Harmed Due to Legal Malpractice in Palm Beach County, FL
+Experienced Fort Lauderdale Legal Malpractice Lawyers Represent Clients in Palm Beach County and Throughout FL

-Establishing a Cause of Action for Legal Malpractice in South Florida
+Establishing a Cause of Action for Legal Malpractice in Florida

 The level of skill, knowledge, and experience possessed by any given lawyer can vary dramatically in South Florida.
 As in any other profession, not every lawyer is a great lawyer—and establishing a valid claim for legal malpractice requires more than simply showing that your lawyer lost your case.
 Despite this, lawyers continue to have a legal duty to their clients, and if a lawyer breaches this duty by providing negligent representation, breaching a contract or otherwise harming the client, that lawyer may be held responsible.
 A claim for legal malpractice may be appropriate, for example, when the lawyer: